 The Statewide Prescription Opioid Misuse and Overdose Prevention Workgroup - In response to the national Opioid epidemic, the California Department of Public Health (CDPH) Director and state partners launched a state agency Prescription Opioid Misuse and Overdose Prevention Workgroup (Workgroup) in 2014 to share information and develop collaborative prevention strategies to curb prescription drug overdose deaths and addiction in California.
 Additionally, the Workgroup provides a platform for state entities working to address opioid overdose and addiction to improve coordination and expand joint efforts.
 Click here to visit the Workgroup website.
 The Prescription Drug Overdose Prevention (PDOP) Initiative funded by the CDC grants supports and facilitates the statewide Workgroup and four Taskforces.

-Prescription Drug Overdose Prevention Initiative (PDOP) – In addition to supporting the work of the Statewide Workgroup and four Task Forces, PDOP staff engages with an array of local and state partners working on the opioid overdose epidemic.
+Prescription Drug Overdose Prevention Initiative (PDOP) – In addition to supporting the work of the Statewide Workgroup and five Task Forces, PDOP staff engages with an array of local and state partners working on the opioid overdose epidemic.
 Current PDOP Initiative activities include:

 - Promoting the CDC and Medical Board of California Prescriber Guidelines and registration and use of California’s Prescription Drug Monitoring Program – CURES;